 - The sun is the main source of energy.

 - The sun produces solar energy which is used to produce electricity.

 - It also produces heat and light energy.

 - The sun provides solar energy

-- Sun light energy is used by plants to make food
+- · Light energy is used by plants to make food

-- Heat from the sun is used to dry harvested crops, clothes
+- Heat from the sun is used to dry harvested crops , clothes

-- Sun light energy is used by the skin to make vitamin D.
+- Light energy is used by the skin to make vitamin D.

 - Light energy enables us to see

-- Heat from the sun helps in rain formation
+- Heat from sun helps in rain formation